streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/StreamsExecutionEnvironment.md

 Azkarra provides the `StreamsExecutionEnvironmentAware` interface that components can implement to be notified of the `StreamsExecutionEnvironment` that it runs in.

-Below are the list of components that currenlty support the `StreamsExecutionEnvironmentAware` interface:
+Below are the list of components that currently support the `StreamsExecutionEnvironmentAware` interface:

 * `TopologyProvider`
 * `ApplicationIdBuilder`